The University Libraries support two funds at this time.

 Learn about the UNLV Open Article Fund on this page.
 Eligibility requirements and other information are provided here.

 To apply for funds, please complete the online application form.
-You will need to login with your UNLV affiliated email to access the form.
+You will login with your UNLV affiliated email to access the form.
 You may preview the fund application questions below.

 Information about you (contact information, affiliation with UNLV, role on article)